There are a number of reasons why a dentist may recommend having a tooth removed:

 In the unlikely event that you start to feel pinching or pain, alert your dentist immediately.
-If you’re anxious about feeling pain during the procedure, agree in advance a signal you can use to show your dentist that you need to speak.
+If you're anxious about feeling pain while having a tooth removed, agree in advance a signal you can use to show your dentist that you need to speak.

 It's more likely that you'll feel some discomfort or pain after tooth extraction, once the anaesthetic has worn off.
 You can read more about how to deal with this in the section below on recovery.

-How much does tooth removal cost in the UK and the US?
+How much does tooth extraction cost in the UK?

-In the UK, Dental extraction is covered by the NHS band 2 treatment charge of £56.30.
+In the UK, Dental extraction is covered by the NHS band 2 treatment charge.
+Therefore, an NHS extraction costs £65.20 currently in England, and you can read about other NHS dental charges here.
 If you are eligible for NHS treatment you will pay this amount for a single course of treatment, which may involve multiple extractions if necessary.

 Under-18s, pregnant women and those who have had a baby in the past 12 months receive free NHS treatment.
-Extractions may also be free if you need to visit a hospital for the procedure.
+The work may also be free if you need to visit a hospital for the tooth extraction procedure.
 However, some people struggle to register with an NHS dentist while others prefer to visit a private dentist.

-If you pay for private dental treatment, the cost of removing a tooth will depend on the size and location of the tooth, and how complicated the extraction is.
+If you pay for a private dental extraction, the cost of removing a tooth will depend on the size and location of the tooth, and how complicated the extraction is.

-For example, wisdom tooth extraction costs (and any types of surgical tooth removal) will typically be higher than incisors.
+For example, wisdom tooth extraction costs with a private dentist (and any types of surgical tooth removal) will typically be higher than incisors.

-The table below gives an idea of tooth extraction costs in the UK and the US, if carried out at a dental clinic.
+The table below gives an idea of tooth extraction costs in the UK, if carried out at a dental clinic.
 Do keep in mind that private dental charges vary greatly from one practice to another, so it may be worth shopping around if you need to have several teeth extracted.

 These costs include local anaesthesia but IV sedation, if offered, will incur an additional charge.
-If you need general anaesthesia for a surgical extraction this will increase the cost significantly.
+If you need general anaesthesia for a surgical extraction this will significantly increase the cost of private treatment.